Oedipus rex (opera): Act 1

 The Narrator greets the audience, explaining the nature of the drama they are about to see, and setting the scene: Thebes is suffering from a plague, and the men of the city lament it loudly.
 Oedipus, king of Thebes and conqueror of the Sphinx, promises to save the city.
 Creon, brother-in-law to Oedipus, returns from the oracle at Delphi and declaims the words of the gods: Thebes is harboring the murderer of Laius, the previous king.
 It is the murderer who has brought the plague upon the city.
 Oedipus promises to discover the murderer and cast him out.
 He questions Tiresias, the soothsayer, who at first refuses to speak.
 Angered at this silence, Oedipus accuses him of being the murderer himself.
 Provoked, Tiresias speaks at last, stating that the murderer of the king is a king.
 Terrified, Oedipus then accuses Tiresias of being in league with Creon, whom he believes covets the throne.
-With a flourish from the chorus, Jocasta appears.
+With a flourish from the chorus, Oedipus's wife Jocasta appears.